 Animated heroes and heroines need more than anvils and Acme rockets to develop their plotlines.
 And animators need more than drawing ability and technical skill to have successful animation careers.
 They need to be storytellers with a flair for the dramatic.

-Animation has taken some major leaps forward over the last few years.
-And its applications are more varied than ever—from special effects to video games.
+The use of animation is more varied than ever—from special effects to video games.
 Animation is not just for kids to enjoy after school or on Saturday morning.
 Whether online or on the big screen, animation is in high demand.
 So if you're thinking about starting an animation career, your timing is impeccable.

 Everyday Tasks in an Animation Career